cpp597455873/gitlibimport/doc/user/analytics/cycle_analytics.md

 # Cycle Analytics

-> - Introduced prior to GitLab 12.2 at the project level.
+> - Introduced prior to GitLab 12.3 at the project level.
-> - [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/issues/12077) in [GitLab Premium](https://about.gitlab.com/pricing/) 12.2 at the group level (enabled by feature flag `analytics`).
+> - [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/issues/12077) in [GitLab Premium](https://about.gitlab.com/pricing/) 12.3 at the group level (enabled by feature flag `cycle_analytics`).

 Cycle Analytics measures the time spent to go from an [idea to production] - also known as cycle time - for each of your projects.
 Cycle Analytics displays the median time for an idea to